hawkinsd90/BouncePartyClubSite/docs/CREW_AND_OPERATIONS.md

 - Payment status indicator

 This allows admins to quickly navigate between the operational calendar view and the financial order management view.

+---

+## Real-Time Subscriptions

+The crew page uses Supabase Realtime to subscribe to changes in:
+- `task_status` — task card updates (status, photos, notes)
+- `route_stops` — route and ETA updates
+- `order_pictures` — new photo uploads

+Changes broadcast instantly to all connected crew devices without requiring a page refresh.